 OBJECTIVE OF RUMMIKUB: Get rid of all the tiles on your rack by organizing them into runs and groups OR have as few points in your hand as possible.

-NUMBER OF PLAYERS: 2-4 players
+NUMBER OF PLAYERS: 2 to 4 players

-MATERIALS: 106 tiles with numbers and colors, including two jokers, tile racks
+MATERIALS: 106 tiles with numbers and colors, including two jokers, 4 tile racks

-TYPE OF GAME: Tile Rummy
+TYPE OF GAME: Board game

-Rummikub is a fun and strategic board game that pits two to four players against each other.
+Pronounced rummy cube, Rummikub is a fun and strategic board game that pits two to four players against each other.
 Players attempt to get rid of tiles by matching them up into groups of the same number or consecutive numbers.
 This game has been around for almost 100 years and remains an extremely popular board game played by families around the world.